 Continuing Medical Education Courses

 The Division of MRI offers an annual CME-accredited course for the MRI technologist.
-On February 25-26th, the division will host the 17th Annual Hot Topics in MRI for the Technologist at Turner Auditorium, Baltimore, MD.

 Cutting-edge research is actively ongoing in clinical body MRI in collaboration with other specialties.
 Research fellowships are available for one or more years.
 If you are interested in a research position in body MRI, please fill the online application form.